DennisDean/SpectralTrainFig/QuickStartSouceCode.md

 6. *Start the Interface*.
 Type 'SpectralTrainFig' at the command line.
 6. *Select data folder*.
 Locate the 'Data Folder' text edit field and select the data folder created in step 4.
 7. *Select the result folder*.
 Locate the 'Results Folder' text edit field and select the data folder created in step 4.
 8. *Start the analysis*.
-Click on the button labeled 'Go(all)' which is located at the bottom of the graphical user interface
+Click on the button labeled 'Go(all)' which is located at the bottom of the graphical user interface.

 The following text should scrool down your MATLAB console.